WTF is Wrong With: The German Pillows

 Repurpose them for creative and household uses

-Use them as noise cancellation device when the unruly neighbour doesn’t stop partying until wee hours.
+Use them as noise cancellation devices when the unruly neighbour doesn’t stop partying until wee hours.

 Hide behind them when watching a horror movie